-Election results from the office of the Los Angeles County Registrar-Recorder/County Clerk reflect that Hector Chacon was a successful candidate for re-election to the Montebello Unified School District Board of Directors in the election that was held November 5, 2013.
+Election results from the office of the Los Angeles County Registrar-Recorder/County Clerk reflect that Chacon was a successful candidate for re-election to the Montebello Unified School District Board of Directors in the election that was held November 5, 2013.
 (Candidates were competing for four seats on the board in the election.)
 Chacon and his committee were required to file campaign statements and reports with the Los Angeles County Registrar-Recorder/County Clerk.
 In 2013, reported receipts and expenditures for Chacon's committee were approximately \$64,805 and \$65,406, respectively.

-That same year, the BJE committee was a general purpose committee that purported to make independent expenditures in support of Chacon and other candidates.
-The committee was required to file campaign statements and reports with the Secretary of State.
+That same year, the BJE committee was a general purpose committee that reported making independent expenditures in support of Chacon and other candidates.
 In 2013, reported receipts and expenditures for the BJE committee were approximately \$58,071 and \$82,958, respectively.
-In 2014, the reported amounts were approximately \$23,135 and \$27,013, respectively.

 In September 2013, Chacon's 2013 school board committee made a payment in the amount of \$5,000 to PJF Communications.
 This was pursuant to an arrangement whereby Chacon hired Fickas as a campaign consultant.
 (Fickas is the Vice President of PJF Communications, and he is a co-founder of the company.)
-However, after hiring Fickas, Chacon changed plans in order to have the BJE committee send out a mailer for the Montebello school board, which supported not only Chacon, but three other candidates as well.
+However, after hiring Fickas, Chacon changed plans in order to have the BJE committee send